Helping

 some students perform poorly and continue to do so through most

 of their school years.
-But a sizeable number of poor performing
+But a sizable number of poor performing

-later in school.
-What you rarely find is a child who is a good
+in school.
+What you rarely find is a child who is a good performer

-performer in 1st grade but becomes a poor performer by 4th grade.
+in 1st grade but becomes a poor performer by 4th grade.
+(Guthrie,

-there is significant research which indicates that first graders
+is significant research which indicates that first graders who

-who perform in the “above average” group ( defined as more than
+perform in the “above average” group ( defined as more than one

-one standard deviation above the mean) have only about a 50/50
+standard deviation above the mean) have only about a 50/50 chance

-chance of being in that same “above average” group in 4th grade.
+of being in that same “above average” group in 4th grade.
+And

-And those first graders in the “below average”group (greater
+those first graders in the “below average”group (greater than

-than one standard deviation below the mean) have only about
+one standard deviation below the mean) have only about a 50/50

-a 50/50 chance of being in that same “below average” group in
+chance of being in that same “below average” group in the 4th

 So the research